MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-powershell.md

     > [!warning]
     > When you define a claims mapping policy for a directory extension attribute, use the ExtensionID property instead of the ID property within the body of the ClaimsSchema array.

-    1. To see your new policy, and to get the policy ObjectId, run the following command:
+    1. To see your new policy, and to get the policy `ObjectId`, run the following command:

     ```PowerShell
     Get-MgPolicyClaimMappingPolicy
     ```

 1. Assign the policy to your service principal.
-You also need to get the ObjectId of your service principal.
+You also need to get the `ObjectId` of your service principal.
-    1. To see all your organization's service principals, you can [query the Microsoft Graph API](https://learn.microsoft.com/graph/traverse-the-graph).
+    1. To see all your organization's service principals, you can [query the Microsoft Graph API](https://learn.microsoft.com/graph/api/serviceprincipal-list).
 Or, in [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer), sign in to your Entra Id account.
-    1. When you have the ObjectId of your service principal, run the following
+    1. When you have the `ObjectId` of your service principal, run the following

     ```PowerShell
     New-MgServicePrincipalClaimMappingPolicyByRef -ServicePrincipalId <servicePrincipalId> -BodyParameter @{"@odata.id" = "https://graph.microsoft.com/v1.0/policies/claimsMappingPolicies/<claimsMappingPolicyId>"}